opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 In addition to monitoring conditions for indexes, the Alerting plugin allows monitoring conditions for clusters.
 Alerts can be set by cluster metrics to watch for the following conditions:

-- The health of your cluster reaches a status of yellow or red
+- Cluster health status reaches yellow or red
 - Cluster-level metrics, such as CPU usage and JVM memory usage, reach specified thresholds
 - Node-level metrics, such as available disk space, JVM memory usage, and CPU usage, reach a specified threshold
-- The total number of documents stores reaches a specified amount
+- Total number of documents stored reaches a specified amount

 To create a cluster metrics monitor:

+1. In the **OpenSearch Plugins** menu, select **Alerting**.
-1. Select **Alerting** > **Monitors** > **Create monitor**.
+1. Select the **Monitors** tab, then **Create monitor**.
 2. Select the **Per cluster metrics monitor** option.
-3. In the Query section, pick the **Request type** from the dropdown.
+3. In the Query pane, choose the **Request type** from the dropdown.
-4. (Optional) If you want to filter the API response to use only certain path parameters, enter those parameters under **Query parameters**.
-Most APIs that can be used to monitor cluster status support path parameters as described in their documentation (e.g., comma-separated lists of index names).
+4. (Optional) To filter the API response to use only certain path parameters, enter those parameters under **Path parameters**.
+Most APIs that can be used to monitor cluster status support path parameters as described in their documentation (for example, comma-separated lists of index names).
-5. In the Triggers section, indicate what conditions trigger an alert.
-The trigger condition autopopulates a painless ctx variable.
-For example, a cluster monitor watching for Cluster Stats uses the trigger condition `ctx.results[0].indices.count <= 0`, which triggers an alert based on the number of indexes returned by the query.
-For more specificity, add any additional painless conditions supported by the API.
+5. In the Triggers pane, add conditions to trigger an alert.
+The trigger condition autopopulates a Painless ctx variable.
+For example, a cluster monitor watching for cluster stats uses the trigger condition `ctx.results[0].indices.count <= 0`, which triggers an alert based on the number of indexes returned by the query.
+For more specificity, add any additional Painless conditions supported by the API.
 To see an example of the condition response, select **Preview condition response**.
-6. In the Actions section, indicate how you want your users to be notified when a trigger condition is met.
+6. In the Actions pane, define how users are to be notified when a trigger condition is met.
 7. Select **Create**.
-Your new monitor appears in the **Monitors** list.
+The new monitor appears in the **Monitors** list.

 ### Supported APIs

 Trigger conditions use responses from the following cat API endpoints.
-Most APIs that can be used to monitor cluster status support path parameters as described in their documentation (e.g., comma-separated lists of index names).
-However, they do not support query parameters.
+Most APIs that can be used to monitor cluster status support path parameters as described in their documentation (for example, comma-separated lists of index names).
+They do not support query parameters.

 - [_cluster/health]({{site.url}}{{site.baseurl}}/api-reference/cluster-health/)
 - [_cluster/stats]({{site.url}}{{site.baseurl}}/api-reference/cluster-stats/)